How to make that Home Buying Offer

 Depends on the Market

 For starters, it is going to depend on the market.

-Right now we are in a seller’s market and the question really is How do I manage to win the House?
+As we transition from a seller’s market to a buyers market the ultimate goal and process really is very similiar.
+And the question really is How do I manage to win the House?

 With that said, let’s talk about getting to the offer.